oceanprotocol/market/README.md

 ### Purgatory

-Based on [list-purgatory](https://github.com/oceanprotocol/list-purgatory) some data sets get additional data.
+Based on [list-purgatory](https://github.com/oceanprotocol/list-purgatory) some datasets get additional data.
 Within most components this can be done with the internal `useAsset()` hook which fetches data from the [market-purgatory](https://github.com/oceanprotocol/market-purgatory) endpoint in the background.

 For asset purgatory: